upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2018-04-24-research-in-a-foreign-land.md

   under construction
 sequence: 9.5
 ---
-Eli, as directed, entered the cafe and asked for, casting about, spotting the menu of options, "a,.. un cappuccino, er s'il vous plait".
+Eli, as directed, entered the cafe and asked for, casting about, spotting the menu of options, "a, ... un cappuccino, er s'il vous plait".

 "Mumble Mumble."